deltainium/NeoRPSalgorithms/README.md

 # Rock Paper Scissors algorithms!

+!!THIS PROGRAM HAS DEPENDENCIES!! tkinter pillow

 RPSalgorithms is a program that showcases different Rock Paper Scissors algorithms ive come up with.
-The UI is a work of art and there are plenty of little secrets scattered about!
-This project is still a work in progress and there are still many features and modes that will be coming soon.
+Have fun testing out the different bots and maybe you might discover some secrets along the way.

 This program was made by Ari Rexhaj